Brevillo/Leveled/README.md

   - Level end goal
 - Moving platforms
 - Secondary palette selection (currently right click is always set to the empty tile)
+- Mode for seeing linking groups for linkable tiles (like teleporter)
+- Color picker for linking groups
+- Option to load levels when one level is completed.